komalchauhan2404-prog/Dashboard-using-Excel/README.md

 # Dashboard-using-Excel
-Designed and built an interactive Excel dashboard to visualize sales data, tracking key metrics such as total revenue, monthly trends, product performance, and regional breakdowns using PivotTables, slicers, and dynamic charts
+Designed and built an interactive Excel dashboard to visualize sales executive daily performance data, tracking key metrics such as total sales, daily trends, daily performance, and regional breakdowns using PivotTables, slicers, and dynamic charts